hawc2/dataspec/content/Events/_index.md

 In 2025, the National Forum will take place, with a week-long series of events with practitioners in the field.
 Additional convenings with relevant stakeholders will take place over the year at Temple University Libraries and other venues.

-# Upcoming Presentations on Data Speculations
-Emerging Legal Pathways for Digital Humanities Research on Copyrighted Literature Alex Wermer-Colan, Sarah Potvin, Peter Jaszi, Quinn Dombrowski, and Mark Algee-Hewitt *Association for Computers and the Humanities*, 2024

 # Recent Presentations on Data Speculations
+"Emerging Legal Pathways for Digital Humanities Research on Copyrighted Literature" Alex Wermer-Colan, Sarah Potvin, Peter Jaszi, Quinn Dombrowski, and Mark Algee-Hewitt *Association for Computers and the Humanities* (2024)

 "Data Speculations: Expanding Access to Copyrighted Collections as Data" Alex Wermer-Colan, Sarah Potvin, Rachael Samberg, and Brandon Butler *Digital Library Federation Forum* (2024)